 Length: c.
-34 minutes
+35 minutes

 Orchestration: 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, strings, and solo piano

-The score of the Concerto was not finished by the time of the rehearsal, and indeed it remained a work in progress during the performance, as was noted by another Beethoven pupil, Ignaz von Seyfried, who considered himself fortunate to have been chosen by Beethoven as his page-turner.
-“I saw empty pages with here and there what looked like Egyptian hieroglyphs, totally unintelligible to me, scribbled to serve as clues for him.
-He played nearly all of his part from memory, since, obviously, he had put so little on paper.
+The score of the Concerto was not finished by the time of the rehearsal and indeed it remained a work in progress during the performance, as was noted by another Beethoven pupil, Ignaz von Seyfried, who considered himself fortunate to have been chosen by Beethoven as his page-turner.
+“I saw empty pages with here and there what looked like Egyptian hieroglyphs, unintelligible to me, scribbled to serve as clues for him.
+He played most of his part from memory, since, obviously, he had put so little on paper.
 So, whenever he reached the end of some invisible passage, he gave me a surreptitious nod and I turned the page.
 My anxiety not to miss such a nod amused him greatly and the recollection of it at our convivial dinner after the concert sent him into gales of laughter.”

-The slow movement is an oasis of calm amid the agitated outer movements, with the songful expanse of piano melody accompanied by muted strings, whereafter the piano arpeggios curl around the theme, now stated by strings and woodwinds.
+The slow movement is an oasis of calm amid the agitated outer movements, with the songful expanse of piano melody accompanied by muted strings, after which the piano arpeggios curl around the theme, now stated by strings and woodwinds.
 There follows a magical passage where piano arpeggios accompany a duet for bassoon and flute.